-The tech giant has also seen a huge boost from the Covid-19 pandemic, as more consumers are shopping online and staying at home — Q3’20 profit hit $6.3B, up 200% from Q3’19.
-This gives Amazon even more spending power to tackle new industries.
+The tech giant saw a huge boost from the Covid-19 pandemic, as more consumers were shopping online and staying at home — Q3’20 profit hit $6.3B, up 200% from Q3’19.
+Although Q3’21 profits dipped to $3.2B, Amazon still has the spending power to tackle new industries.

 On calls with investors, executives of public American companies mentioned Amazon more often than they mentioned any other big tech company.